 A PAT (portable appliance) test is a routine examination of certain types of electrical appliances to ensure that they are safe to use.
 Its goal is to keep workers safe from electrical hazards in the workplace.

-A complete PAT test should include a visual inspection as well as a more thorough examination using specialised PAT testing equipment.
+Electrical PAT testing should include a visual inspection as well as a more thorough examination using specialised PAT testing equipment.
 Earth continuity, lead polarity, and insulation resistance are all checked during this test.

 Some appliances simply require a simplified test, referred to as a PAT insulation test.
-Every appliance should be marked ‘passed’ or ‘failed’ at the completion of a PAT test.
+Every appliance should be marked ‘passed’ or ‘failed’ at the completion of the test.
 There should, ideally, be a record of the results.

 PAT testing is not required for all electrical items.